jkempf42/kube-volttron/cluster-config/README.md

 	sudo mkdir /run/cni
 	sudo chmod a+rx /run/cni

-The next step is to copy the `systemd` unit file in `cluster-config` into create a `systemctl` unit for the service and enable and start it, which starts the daemon, as follows:
+The next step is to copy the `cni-dhcpd-relay.service` file in this directory into `/etc/systemd/system`, enable and start the service:

 	sudo cp cni-dhcpd-relay.service /etc/systemd/system
 	sudo systemctl daemon-reload